- Accounts: General investing accounts (individual and joint), IRAs, custodial accounts, Cash-Enhanced Managed Portfolios, forex

 Traditional Brokerage Accounts

-Ally Invest’s traditional brokerage accounts can be held by a single individual, jointly by a legal couple, or in a custodial arrangement between a parent or guardian and minor child (custodial account).
-Traditional brokerage accounts are not tax-advantaged.
+Ally Invest’s traditional brokerage accounts can be held by a single individual, jointly by a legal couple, or in a custodial arrangement between a parent or guardian and a minor child (custodial account).
+Unlike Ally’s IRAs, traditional brokerage accounts are not tax-advantaged.

-Ally Invest’s managed portfolios are ideal for hands-off investors who aren’t sold on the DIY approach and aren’t convinced that they need to pay premiums for help from human financial advisors.
-There’s a minimum opening deposit of $2,500 and a flat advisory fee of 0.30% of assets under management (AUM) per year, regardless of balance size or investment mix.
+Ally Invest has a robo-advisor vertical known as Cash-Enhanced Managed Portfolios.
+Cash-Enhanced Managed Portfolios are ideal for hands-off investors who aren’t sold on the DIY approach and aren’t convinced that they need to pay premiums for help from human financial advisors.

 Platform Tools and Resources